What Is A Reverse Mortgage And How Does It Work?

 Types Of Reverse Mortgages

-There are three main types of reverse mortgages, with each being unique in its own way.
+There are three main types of reverse mortgages, meaning each is unique in its own way.

 Home Equity Conversion Mortgage (HECM)